ivanlari/StackTech/README.md

 # StackTech
-A program to perform basic calculations on composite laminates, using the Classical Lamination Theory.
+A software for preliminary analysis of composite plates, using the Classical Lamination Theory.